Israeli army says it used small munitions in Rafah airstrike, and fire was caused by secondary blast

-DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military says an initial investigation into a strike that sparked a deadly fire in the southern Gaza city of Rafah has found the blaze was caused by a secondary explosion.
+DEIR AL-BALAH, Gaza Strip (AP) — The Israeli military says an initial investigation into a strike that sparked a deadly weekend fire in a tent camp in the southern Gaza city of Rafah has found the blaze was caused by a secondary explosion.

 The strike caused widespread outrage, including from some of Israel’s closest allies.
 Prime Minister Benjamin Netanyahu said it was the result of a “tragic mishap.”

-DEIR AL-BALAH, Gaza Strip (AP) — New Israeli strikes on Rafah have killed at least 16 Palestinians, first responders said Tuesday, as residents reported an escalation of fighting in the southern Gaza city once seen as the territory's last refuge.
+New strikes in the same western Tel al-Sultan district of Rafah that was hit Sunday killed at least 16 Palestinians, the Palestinian Civil Defense and the Palestinian Red Crescent said Tuesday.
+Residents reported an escalation of fighting in the southern Gaza city once seen as the territory's last refuge.

 An Israeli incursion launched in early May has caused nearly 1 million to flee from Rafah, most of whom had already been displaced in the war between Israel and Hamas.
 They now seek refuge in squalid tent camps and other war-ravaged areas.